 - 41-1.
 An electron has a kinetic energy [01] times greater than its rest energy.
-Find (a) its total energy and (b) its speed. - 41-2.
+Find(a) its total energy and (b) its speed. - 41-2.
 Find the work required to increase the velocity of an electron by 0.010c (a) if its initial velocity is [02] c and (b) if its initial velocity is [03] c.
 Remember that the work done is equal to the change of kinetic energy. - 41-3.
-Suppose that a particle accelerator accelerates two electrons in opposite directions, such that they each have a speed of [04] c (in the laboratory frame of reference).

-(a) In the laboratory frame, what is the total kinetic energy before the collision?
+Suppose that a particle accelerator accelerates two electrons in opposite directions, such that they each have a speed of [04] c (in the laboratory frame of reference). (a) In the laboratory frame, what is the total kinetic energy before the collision?
 (It's just the sum of the two particle's kinetic energies.) (b) In the frame of reference of either particle, what is the total kinetic energy before the collision?
 (In Galilean relativity, the answer to part (b) would be only twice as large as the answer to part (a).) - 41-4.
-A 57 Fe nucleus at rest emits a [05] -keV photon.
-Use conservation of relativistic momentum to determine the kinetic energy of the recoiling nucleus.
-(Use $Mc^2 = 8.60 \times 10^{-9}$ J for the final state of the 57 Fe nucleus.) - 41-5.
 (Paper only.)
 A particle with a rest mass of m, traveling at a speed of 0.9600c to the right has a collision with a particle of mass 3m which is initially at rest.
 The larger mass moves away after the collision with a velocity of 0.8202c to the right. (a) Will the smaller mass be traveling to the left or to the right after the collision? (b) What is the final speed of the smaller mass (in terms of c)?

-41-6.
+- 41-5.
 (Paper only.)
+An object, mass m, collides elastically with a second object, mass 0.8m.
+Before the collision, the first object is traveling at 0.5 c to the right and the second object is traveling at 0.1 c to the left.
+Use conservation of relativistic energy and relativistic momentum to determine the final velocities of both objects after the collision.
+Hint: After the m's cancel out, you will have two unknowns and should also have two equations.
+I recommend using Mathematica to solve them simultaneously. - 41-6.
+(Paper only.)
 A photon collides with an electron that is at rest.
 The photon imparts momentum to the electron, and a new photon recoils in the opposite direction (exactly backward relative to the incoming photon).
 Show that the momentum of the recoiling photon p'{photon} is related to the momentum of the incident photon p{photon} through

-$$\frac{1}{p'{\text{photon}}} - \frac{1}{p{\text{photon}}} = \frac{2}{m_e c}.$$
+$$\frac{1}{p'{\rm photon}} - \frac{1}{p{\rm photon}} = \frac{2}{m_e c}.$$